MCP Server

 }

-VS Code will prompt you for the token when the server first connects.
+VS Code will handle authentication automatically via OAuth 2.0.
 Learn more at VS Code MCP documentation.

 #Claude Code